rclone/rclone/docs/content/flags.md

-      --ignore-checksum                             Skip post copy check of checksums --ignore-existing                             Skip all files that exist on destination --ignore-size                                 Ignore size when skipping use modtime or checksum -I, --ignore-times                                Don't skip files that match size and time - transfer all files --immutable                                   Do not modify files, fail if existing files have been modified --inplace                                     Download directly to destination file instead of atomic download to temp/rename
+      --ignore-checksum                             Skip post copy check of checksums --ignore-existing                             Skip all files that exist on destination --ignore-size                                 Ignore size when skipping use modtime or checksum -I, --ignore-times                                Don't skip items that match size and time - transfer all unconditionally --immutable                                   Do not modify files, fail if existing files have been modified --inplace                                     Download directly to destination file instead of atomic download to temp/rename
       --max-backlog int                             Maximum number of objects in sync or check backlog (default 10000)